gramineproject/gramine/Documentation/index.rst

 The result is an image that includes your specific machine-learning application, common dependencies, and a manifest file.

-.. note::  These confidential compute images only run on machines that support Intel SGX.

 See the :doc:`curated-installation` article for more information.